joschrols/PhotoAnalyzer/README.md

 ## Contact

-For questions, suggestions, or collaborations, feel free to contact us at joschrfraols@gmail.com.# PhotoAnalyzer
+For questions, suggestions, or collaborations, feel free to contact us at joschrfraols@gmail.com.